logo

 Greenwich Village / West Village / Hudson Square

-Color Factory - a participatory art museum primarily geared towards children; lots of fun photo opportunities
+Color Factory NYC - a participatory art museum primarily geared towards children; lots of fun photo opportunities

 Comedy Cellar - an iconic NYC comedy club